Losant/losant-docs/docs/mqtt/arduino.md

+---
+description: Learn about the Losant Arduino MQTT Client.
+---

 # Arduino MQTT Client

 The Losant Arduino MQTT Client is a C++ library designed to work on a variety of Arduino compatible boards.
 The library is open source and <a href="https://github.com/Losant/losant-mqtt-arduino" target="_blank">available on GitHub</a>.